How To Make Perfect Deviled Egg

 covered and refrigerated.

-eggs.
-They are very difficult to peel.
-This is the best use for eggs nearing their expiration date.
+very difficult to peel.
+Boiling eggs is the best use for eggs nearing their expiration date.

 hours), store your eggs on their sides in the refrigerator.
 Seal the egg carton